 Figure – 3 – Declaration Exception

-Conversion of Nullable Type :
+Conversion of Nullable Type in C#:

 C# allows to perform conversions and casts on Nullable types.
 Here in below, implicit conversion from non-nullable Int32 to Nullable<Int32> .